Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives.
-There is no mention of prerequisites, use cases, or exclusions.
-The description is purely declarative.
+No guidance is provided on when to use this tool versus alternatives.
+There is no mention of prerequisites, filtering, or related tools, leaving the agent without context for appropriate invocation.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.